jvckmorvn/jvckmorvn/README.md

 ## Hi, I'm Jack. 👋
-I'm a `full-stack developer` mainly working in Rails, with a pinch of Stimulus.
+I'm a `full-stack developer` working primarily in Rails, with a pinch of Stimulus.
 I'm currently working on a handful of personal projects with friends, and teaching myself React. 🌱
 Besides coding, I also enjoy:
 📚 reading